rafaelurben/tamtour-livestreaming/README.md

 - `controlpanel`: The control panel page
 - `startlistmanager`: A Django app to manage the start lists
 - `docs`: Documentation

-## Setup

-- Add the `browsersource/index.html` file as a browser source in OBS Studio
-- Enable `Enable Websocket Server` in `Tools > obs-websocket settings` in OBS Studio
-- Copy the password
-- Open `controlpanel/index.html` in a browser and login with the password

 ## Technical details